New Boston Historical Society

 Read Brothers Farm

 Once you've admired Frog Rock and tried to tip Tipping Rock you might want to continue north (downhill) on Frog Rock Road.
 The cellar holes of the Read Brothers Farm will be on your left, less than 100 yards north of Frog Rock.
-There's an old well, the stone foundation for a medium-sized farmhouse, and beyond that the stone walls which supported what must have been an enormous barn.
-The Read Brothers owned this farm when the 1892 map of New Boston was printed; a man named Colby owned the farm in 1858.
-Charles Read once tried to sell Frog Rock to the Town of New Boston to serve as a War Memorial
+There's an old well, the stone foundation for a medium-sized farmhouse, and beyond that the stone walls which supported what must have been an enormous barn, 40 feet wide by 92 feet long!
+The Read Brothers owned this farm when the 1892 map of New Boston was printed; Benjamin Colby owned the farm in 1858.
+The pamphlet "Under the Firehouse Roof" tells us the Colby place burned in 1903.
+Charles Read once tried to sell Frog Rock to the Town of New Boston to serve as a War Memorial.

 topographic map Colby Pond